CorruptedByCPU/Barebones-Kernel-C-x86-64/README.md

 Compile:

-        $ ./make.sh
+        $ ./make

 Run:

-        $ ./qemu.sh
+        $ ./qemu

-Proper execution will show you a Red screen inside Qemu environment :)
+Proper execution will show you a green sign mark on center of screen :)